Dare2Code/Rebel-Contact-Us/README.md

 A Contact Us form used to submit a message along with a name and email address.

 Working Demo: https://youtu.be/RVJQ4MNlWko
+PS: Added more features after posting this video - Heads up!

 ## Project Build